Eastchester–Dyre Avenue station: Station layout

 This station has two tracks and an island platform, and is located on an elevated structure at its southern end and on an embankment at its northern end.
 The station, served by the 5 train at all times, is the northern terminus of the route; the next stop south is Baychester Avenue.
 The city of Mount Vernon, in Westchester County, is 0.3 mi uphill.
 The station originally consisted of four tracks flanked by two side platforms.
 After the line was taken over by the NYCTA, the side platforms were removed, with a small piece of the northbound remaining, and the four tracks were converted to two tracks using the northbound local and southbound express tracks.
 The island platform was placed over the northbound express trackbed.
 The NYW&B's southbound local trackbed can still be seen, and is currently used only for an electrical shed on the north end of the bridge, as well as girders holding up two construction trailers used by Metropolitan Transportation Authority crew members over the south end of the bridge.
 The two tracks extend one train length past the station, and end at bumper blocks.

 Exit

 The station's only station house is on ground level with doors to the east side of Dyre Avenue on the northeast corner of Light Street.
 It has a token booth, turnstile bank, and two staircases to the platform.

+It is one of the only five stations (Eastchester–Dyre Avenue, Baychester Avenue, Gun Hill Road, Pelham Parkway and Morris Park) in the whole NYC subway that don't have at least a booth that is staffed 24 hours per day, 7 days per week.